aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 *High-level system architecture for the data service*

 The data service runtime uses [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/).
 Raw sensor data store and ROS bag store can be configured to use [Amazon S3](https://aws.amazon.com/s3/), [Amazon FSx for Lustre](https://aws.amazon.com/fsx/), or [Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/).
-Raw data manifest store uses [Amazon Redshift](https://aws.amazon.com/redshift).
+Raw data manifest store uses [Amazon Redshift Serverless](https://aws.amazon.com/redshift/redshift-serverless/).
 The data processing workflow for building and loading the raw data manifest uses [AWS Batch](https://aws.amazon.com/batch/) with [Amazon Fargate](https://aws.amazon.com/fargate/), [AWS Step Functions](https://aws.amazon.com/step-functions/), and [Amazon Glue](https://aws.amazon.com/glue/).
 [Amazon Managed Streaming for Apache Kafka (MSK)](https://aws.amazon.com/msk/) provides the communication channel for the Kafka data service.

 While the tutorial below walks-through both the Kafka data service and the Rosbridge service, you may choose to disable the Kafka data service, and only use the Rosbridge service, because the Rosbridge service feature set is a super set of the Kafka data service.